vnguy072/sql_walmart_sales-/README.md

 FROM store_weekly
 ORDER BY store, total_sales;
 ```
-7.Analyze sales by week within each month (week 1, 2, 3, 4 of each month).
+7. Analyze sales by week within each month (week 1, 2, 3, 4 of each month).
 Which week of the month typically has the highest sales?
 ```sql
 WITH sales_with_week AS (
     SELECT